kfdliu/local-database/README.md

 1. View Collection
 - Prints the database for the user to view in an organized manner

-2. Edit Database
+2. Edit Database\
-   a.
-Add Entry
+*Add Entry->*
 - Allows the user to add an entry into the database
 - Max 21 characters per category in the entry
-	- Blank input sets category in the entry to "N/A"
+- Blank input sets category in the entry to "N/A" *Delete Entry->*
-   b.
-Delete Entry

 - Deletes a specific entry from the database
-   c.
-Change Entry
+*Change Entry->*

-   	- Allows the user to change a single entry of choice in the database
-	- Max 21 characters per category in the entry
+- Allows the user to change a single entry of choice in the database Max 21 characters per category in the entry
-	- Blank input sets category in the entry to "N/A"
+Blank input sets category in the entry to "N/A"

 3. Search for Entry
 - Allows the user to search for a value under any of the five categories